-As an artist collective, we intend to provoke thought and support dialogue regarding important social issues.
 The health and vitality of our entire ecosystem are currently in jeopardy.
 The climate issue is universal and convoluted.
 We decided to focus on one key element of the climate catastrophe: plastic pollution.
-We designed and developed three large-format artworks in order to explore and confront the depths to which plastic leaches the biodiversity of our planet.
+We designed and developed public artworks in order to explore and confront the depths to which plastic leaches the biodiversity of our planet.

 CRUSH Walls, Colorado

-Our team travelled from Dublin, Ireland to Denver, Colorado in order to create a piece for CLIMATE.
+We travelled from Dublin, Ireland to Denver, Colorado in order to create a piece for CLIMATE.
 The concept explores plastic on a microscopic level, magnifying tiny microplastic particles and enlarging their scale.
-This mural was the largest artwork ever completed by our collective.
+This mural was the largest artwork to date by our collective.

 Temple Bar, Dublin City